ebertsoulakis/CycleGan-PyTorch/README.md

 python train.py --yml /path/to/yml --dataset /path/to/dataset --cuda --train --save_dir /path/to/save/dir
 ```

-Hyperparameters can be changed in CycleGan.yml using an text editor.
+Hyperparameters can be changed in CycleGan.yml using any text editor.

 To finetune on a pretrained checkpoint, set the 'pretrain' command as shown below